databio/databio_genomes/README.md

 ### Step 1: Download input files

 Many of the assets require some input files, and we have to make sure we have those files locally.
 In the `recipe_inputs.csv` file, we have entered these files as remote URLs, so the first step is to download them.
-We have created a subproject called `getfiles` for this: To programmatically download all the files required by `refgenie build`, run from this directory:
+We have created a subproject called `getfiles` for this: To programmatically download all the files required by `refgenie build`, run from this directory using [looper](http://looper.databio.org):

 ```
 looper run refgenie_build_cfg.yaml --compute local --sp getfiles